JaneDoe649/PicoPAC/README.md

 ![ScreenShot](https://raw.githubusercontent.com/JaneDoe649/PicoPAC/develop/pictures/PurpleClonePinout.jpg)

 **NOTE** filename are "fixed" and hardcoded in firmware to match the "selectgame.bin" menu.
 You should find all the ROM with matching filenames following this site https://rene-g7400.datatex.nl/

+[!NOTE]Attempt to allow navigation in the SD card tree (limited to one sub-level) from the menu.
+For ROMs referenced in MAME, the name of the game is displayed in the menu.
+[!WARNING]Development not tested on a console at the moment

 Please don't forget to upload the here provided "selectgame.bin" file in flash!!!!

 ![ScreenShot](https://raw.githubusercontent.com/aotta/PicoPAC/main/pictures/picopac3.jpg)